ftlabs/audio-management/README.md

 From here, each item can be listened to, disabled, deleted, and re-enabled if previously deleted.

+## Building

+1. First, clone this repo.
+2. `cd` into the cloned repo.
+3. Run `npm i`
+4. The project will now be built

+## Running

+1. Having followed the building steps, run `npm run start`
+2. Providing all requisite env vars have been correctly configured, the dashboard should not be accessible on [localhost:3000](http://localhost:3000)

 ### Deleting an articles audio files

 An item can be deleted by clicking the bin on its row in the table.
 A confirm dialog will appear to make sure you really mean to do this.